craftcms/mandrill/README.md

 Once Mandrill is installed, go to Settings → Email, and change the “Transport Type” setting to “Mandrill”.
 Enter your Mandrill API Key (which you can get from [mandrillapp.com/settings](https://mandrillapp.com/settings)) and Subaccount (optional), then click Save.

 ::: tip
-The API Key and Subaccount settings can be set to an environment variable.
+The API Key and Subaccount settings can be set to an environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.
 :::